 The UNLV Genomics Core Facility was established to aid in the development and support of genomics-based research.
 The facility provides equipment and training for DNA microarray handling, Western blot/gel/microarray scanning, PCR amplification, and analysis of DNA, RNA and protein samples.
 Staff members at the facility provide general technical assistance; additional contract services are available as well, including flow cytometry, Affymetrix microarray processing, and Bioanalyzer analysis.
-The facility is partially funded by the NIH INBRE program.

 The mission of the Las Vegas Isotope Science Laboratory is to produce high-precision stable isotope data in support of multi-disciplinary research directed at understanding global climate and environmental changes at millennial- to million-year scales in Earth history.
 The lab is committed to generating high-quality, high-precision data with a state-of-the-art mass spectrometer and peripheral support devices.
 The lab also continues advising UNLV faculty and students on sample preparation techniques and on specific analytical requirements and method development.